raspberrypilearning/flatgame/en/step_9.md

 Flatgames are a great way to be creative and try new things out with scratch.
 Try some of these challenges for next steps - and don't worry about making it neat!

 Here are some ideas - have a play!
 What else can you add?

-###Add start text
---- task ---
-Make a paint sprite and call it "start text"
---- /task ---